 (3) A person must not, in any notice under subregulation (1), make a statement or provide information knowing it to be incorrect or misleading.

-[Regulation 6G inserted in Gazette 12 Aug 2003 p.
+[Regulation 6G inserted: Gazette 12 Aug 2003 p.
 3668.]

 7. Licences and permits, applications for

 (1) An application for a licence is to be lodged by the applicant in person at —